Hexham, New South Wales: Demographics

-The median age of residents was 50 years, compared to the national median of 38 years.
-People aged 65 years and over made up 26% of the population, compared to the national average of 16%.
+The median age of residents was 35 years, compared to the national median of 38 years.
+People aged 65 years and over made up 20.6% of the population, compared to the national average of 17.2%.

-The majority (85%) were born in Australia, compared to the national average of 67%; the next most common countries of birth were Pakistan 3.1% and England 2.3%.
+The majority of respondents (84.1%) were born in Australia, compared to the national average of 66.9%.

 Mosquitoes

-The mosquito species Ochlerotatus alternans is common in the area and adults, famed for their size and ferocity, are referred to as "Hexham Greys".
+The mosquito species Aedes alternans is common in the area and adults, famed for their size and ferocity, are referred to as "Hexham Greys".
 The most famous Hexham Grey is "Ossie the Mossie", (sometimes spelled as "Ozzie the Mozzie") a large model of a mosquito that sits atop the Hexham Bowling Club sign at the corner of the Pacific Highway and Old Maitland Road in Hexham.
 The Hexham Bowling Club's "retired" bowlers are affectionately known as the "Hexham Greys".
 The previous "Ossie" was replaced with a new "Ossie" (pictured) in 2005.
 Ozzie disappeared from the sign in early February 2010 and was replaced in April 2010.